scrapy/scrapy/scrapy/trunk/docs/topics/architecture.rst

 Architecture
 ============

-This document describes the architecture of Scrapy and how they components interact between each other.
+This document describes the architecture of Scrapy and how their components interact.

 Overview
 ========